gz/autoperf/README.md

-event and manually programming event values in counter registers or perf, you can use autoperf which will repeatedly run your program until it has measured every single performance event on your machine. autoperf tries to compute a near-optimal schedule that maximizes the amount of events measured per run, minimizes the total number of runs and avoids multiplexing of events on counters.
+event and manually programming event values in counter registers or perf, you can use autoperf which will repeatedly run your program until it has measured every single performance event on your machine. autoperf tries to compute a schedule that maximizes the amount of events measured per run, and minimizes the total number of runs while avoiding multiplexing of events on counters.

 <p align="center">